What Are Bitters and How Do You Use Them in Cocktails?

 Step 3: Strain and bottle

 Once it’s ready, strain the liquid through a cheesecloth and store the bitters concoction in a new, clean jar or a tincture bottle with a dropper.
+Keep the bottles in a cool, dark place like your liquor cabinet or pantry.

 Now, when you make cocktails at home, just add one to three drops of bitters for a more complex flavor profile.
 Cheers!